 For a dried finished product, wash leaves, spread on screens, and sort out weeds and blossoms.
 To retain maximum color, circulate warm air (less than 130°F) around the leaves until dry.
 Sun-dried leaves tend to be brownish.
 Store in air-tight containers in the dark.
 For essential oil production, cut basil should be field dried for 1-3 days prior to collecting and distillling.

 - Davis, J.M.
 1995.
 North Carolina Basil Production Guide.
-North Carolina Cooperative Extension Service, N.C.
-State University, Raleigh.
+NC Cooperative Extension, NC State University, Raleigh.
 AG-477.

 - Foster, S. 1993.
 Herbal Renaissance.
 Peregrine Smith Books, Layton, Utah.

 - Simon, J.E.
 1996.
 Basil.
 New Crop Factsheet.
 Purdue Unviersity, West Lafayette, Indiana.